-Resources for Inspiration and Business Assistance
+Resources for Artistic Inspiration, Financial and Business Assistance

 Here at NBO we realize this is not only a personal issue, it is one that is shared on a global level.
 The entire world is sharing in some version of the same experience.
 We are all human and that makes each of us vulnerable while reinforcing our shared humanness.
 This can be a time of unity and creativity, and who better than artists to help lift everyone’s spirits.
 To that end NBO has come up with several ideas for you to share.
 We’ll be updating this page as events and resources unfold.
 We invite you to share your selections and ideas: Email NBO